BanuNathan/Python_API_Challenge/README.md

   ### There do not seem to be  strong correlations between latitude and wind speed,  humidity or cloudiness.

-  ### Based on the analysis two good vacation destinations seem to be
+  ### Based on the analysis two good vacation destinations seem to be Utete Tanzania and